Bubblin-Superbooks/we/interim/prepared.markdown

 How could I argue?
 How could I argue when those thoughts were once mine, though I was never able to dress them in such a splendid, tempered armor?
 I remained silent.

-"If your silence is intended to mean that you agree with

- me, then let us talk as adults do after the children have gone to bed; let us talk to the logical end.
+"If your silence is intended to mean that you agree with me, then let us talk as adults do after the children have gone to bed; let us talk to the logical end.
 I ask: what was it that man from his diaper age dreamed of, tormented himself for, prayed for?
 He longed for that day when someone would tell him what happiness is, and then would chain him to it.
 What else are we doing now?
 The ancient dream about a paradis…  Remember: there in paradise they know no desires any more, no pity, no love; there they are all—blessed.
-An operation has been performed upon their center of fancy; that is why they are blessed, angels, servants of God And now, at the very moment when we have caught up with that dream, when we hold it like this" (He clenched his hand so hard, that if he had held a stone in it sap would have run out!)

-tt At the moment when all that was left for us was to adorn our prize and distribute it among all in equal pieces, at that very moment you, yo… "
+An operation has been performed upon their center of fancy; that is why they are blessed, angels, servants of God And now, at the very moment when we have caught up with that dream, when we hold it like this" (He clenched his hand so hard, that if he had held a stone in it sap would have run out!).
+At the moment when all that was left for us was to adorn our prize and distribute it among all in equal pieces, at that very moment you, yo… "

 The cast-iron roar was suddenly broken off.
 I was as red as a piece of iron on an anvil under the moulding sledge hammer.
 The hammer seemed to have stopped for a second, hanging in the air, and I waited, waite…  until suddenly: